 - 1. There shall be a special Board/SSTA Liaison Committee. - 2.
-The committee shall be composed of:

-One (1) Trustee; the Superintendent, or designate; the Secretary-Treasurer, or designate; the Director of Human Resources, or designate; and the President of the SSTA and three (3) teachers named by the SSTA.

-- 3. The function of the committee shall be to consider matters of mutual concern, but it is understood and agreed the committee shall not discuss grievances.
-The committee shall not have the power to bind either or both of the parties but shall only have the power to recommend to the parties. - 4.
-The committee shall determine its own procedure.
+The committee shall be composed of: - One (1) Trustee; the Superintendent, or designate; the Secretary-Treasurer, or designate; the Director of Human Resources, or designate; and the President of the SSTA and three (3) teachers named by the SSTA. - 3.
+The function of the committee shall be to consider matters of mutual concern, but it is understood and agreed the committee shall not discuss grievances.
+The committee shall not have the power to bind either or both of the parties but shall only have the power to recommend to the parties.

+- 4. The committee shall determine its own procedure.
 It shall meet at the request of either party within seven (7) days of such a request.
 In addition, a schedule of four (4) proposed meetings shall be set by the Superintendent and the President of the SSTA by October 15 of the each school year.
 Any meeting may be postponed or cancelled upon the agreement of the two (2) parties.
 The agenda for each meeting shall consist of items suggested and prioritized by the Superintendent and the President of the SSTA. - 5.
 The members of the committee shall not lose pay when attending committee meetings.
 The committee meetings will normally be held outside of normal instructional hours.

-ARTICLE A.31 TEACHER ASSISTANTS
+ARTICLE A.31 EDUCATION ASSISTANTS

-- 1. All Teacher Assistants hired to assist teachers in carrying out the teachers' responsibilities and duties shall be under the general direction of a teacher in the school, and under the supervision of the principal/vice-principal. - 2.
-Teacher Assistants shall not assume the direct instructional responsibility for providing educational programs to students or groups of students, but they shall perform duties to assist the teacher as approved by the teacher.
+- 1. Education Assistants support student learning under the general direction of a teacher in the school, and under the supervision of the principal/vice-principal. - 2.
+Education Assistants shall not assume the direct instructional responsibility for providing educational programs to students or groups of students, but they shall perform duties to assist the teacher as approved by the teacher.